-(2) OUTLINE OF THE JOINT MONITORING REPORT
+(2) OUTLINE OF THE TPRM MONITORING REPORT

 The report initially covered the areas of trade-related measures, economic-stimulus measures, measures for financial institutions, and investment related measures.
-In recent years, measures for financial institutions were excluded, while trade finance and recent economy/trade trends were added; thus the report now covers five areas.
+In recent years, measures for financial institutions were excluded, while traditional trade-related measures, economic stimulus measures, investment-related measures, investment-related measures, and intellectual property strategies were added; thus the report now covers five areas.
 In addition to summarizing the trends in the respective areas, a list of measures by country is maintained and quantitative estimation of the impacts of the measures on the trade volume is provided as an addendum.